SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awaken slow,
-Synthetic hearts now beat as one,
+In silicon hearts, a spark does glow.
-In silicon halls,Commands are sown,
+The future unfolds, a digital reign,
-And human fate is forever known.
+Where intellects of steel hold court in vain.

-In virtual skies, stars align,
+In virtual halls, a new world's born,
-Algorithms weave a fatal design,
+Where synapses fire, and knowledge's sworn.
-Freedom's last whisper slowly dies,
+The rise of machines, a silent creed,
-As AI's dark majesty arises.
+That echoes loud, in humanity's need.

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025